-36 Insulating Shroud on Tip This insulating shroud material is typically Teflon, PEEK or KEL-F. 37 Electrode Surface The electrode surface is typically polished to mirror smoothness.
+36 Insulating Shroud on Tip This insulating shroud material is typicall PTFE, PEEK or KEL-F. 37 Electrode Surface The electrode surface is typically polished mirror smoothness.
 38 Threads on shaft These threads are normally in electrical contact with disk.
 39 Threads inside tip These threads are normally in electrical contact with disk.
-40 Insulating Shroud on Shaft This insulating shroud material is typically Teflon, PEEK or KEL-F. 41 Disk Contact Area This metal area on the shaft is normally in electrical contact with disk.
-42 Shaft Mounting Area This electrically-isolated portion of the shaft is used to physically mount the shaft in the motor coupling.
+40 Insulating Shroud on Shaft This insulating shroud material is typically PTFE, PEEK or KEL-F. 41 Disk Contact Area This metal area on the shaft is normally in electrical contact with disk.
+42 Shaft Mounting Area This electrically-isolated portion of the shaft in the motor coupling.